patricecolet/GESI/README.md

 ----

-On windows we need to install lua-sqlite manually, download windows mingw binaries from [luadist.org](luadist.org), extract luadist/lib/lua/luasql folder into GESI/pdpatch, then [lsql] should access the sqlite3 dll.
+On windows we need to install lua-sqlite manually, install lua5.3, download windows mingw binaries from [luadist.org](luadist.org), extract luadist/lib/lua/luasql folder into GESI/pdpatch, add C:\Program Files(x86)\lua5.3\bin to path environment variable (open cmd and use path <path to liblua>), then [lsql] should access the sqlite3 dll.

 ----
 Run web server: